QUESTIONS, ANSWERED PLAINLY

 Meridian does this by calculating a real-time Psychological Stability Index (PSI) that updates after every fill, every stop modification, and every rule violation.
 You see a live score and seven behavioral signals — including overtrading pace, hold-time bias, and size spikes — while the session is still running.

-When the score drops into the Caution or Critical zone, you have a concrete signal to pause, not a vague feeling.
+When the score drops into the Warning or Critical zone, you have a concrete signal to pause, not a vague feeling.
 If you have Meridian Guard configured, the system can enforce a pause for you automatically.

 Is there a risk management tool that works natively inside NinjaTrader 8?